rsalmei/ballbounce/README.md

     - total overhaul in FrameBuffer, which now uses a sparse data matrix, controls rendering pipeline, and draws and clears only when needed;
 - implement user input commands (small PoC examples);
     - super cool and more powerful BallBuilder
+    - commands to dynamically insert and remove balls
 - make the border an actual part of the board, allowing to change it (if there's no border, I could wrap around)
 - walls and other obstacles inside the board
 - detect overlaps and paint differently